Mia Mia, Victoria: History

 Memorial near Mia Mia, commemorating the first Australian-built aeroplane.

 Plaque on memorial near Mia Mia, commemorating the first Australian-built aeroplane.

 The name is derived from a Taungurung word meaning "camp" or "dwelling".
 The Post Office opened on 22 November 1861, closing in 1970.

 Mia Mia is notable for being the home of John Duigan and brother Reginald Duigan who built and flew the first Australian made aeroplane in 1910 on their property named Spring Plains.
 A monument to their endeavours was constructed out of local bluestone and unveiled in 1960.

 Mia Mia’s western boundary is on the Campaspe River which is crossed by an iron bridge near Redesdale that is unusual in design and is quite memorable for those passing through.

-Gold Escort Robbery
+Gold escort robbery

 Mia Mia was the location of a violent gold escort robbery in 1853.
-A gang of at least six robbers and possibly as large as twelve bailed up a gold escort on the way to Kyneton.
-The robbers opened fire on the six escorts in which four were wounded.
+A gang of at least six robbers and possibly as many as twelve bailed up a gold escort on the way to Kyneton.
+The robbers opened fire on the six escorts and four were wounded.
 The other two fled to Heathcote to raise the alarm.
-When help arrived they found that the robbers and the gold was gone.
+When help arrived they found the robbers and the gold were gone.
 Later John Francis gave crown evidence against the others and three of the villains were hanged.